Djarindjin: Town planning

 The Djarindjin Layout Plan No.3 was prepared in accordance with State Planning Policy 3.2 Aboriginal Settlements.
 Layout Plan No.3 was endorsed by the community on 31 May 2007 and by the Western Australian Planning Commission on 1 July 2008.

 Education

 Children of school age at Djarindjin attend the Christ the King Catholic School (formerly Lombadina-Djarindjin Catholic Primary School).
 As of 2019 there were 88 students enrolled, from kindergarten to 17 years of age.
-The Bardi language and culture is being taught at the school by Bardi man Vincent McKenzie, who grew up speaking Bardi, along with development of strong literacy and numeracy skills, music, trade training certificates in hospitality and construction, various other subjects and a special needs program.
+The Bardi language and culture is being taught at the school by Bardi man Vincent McKenzie, who grew up speaking Bardi, along with development of strong literacy and numeracy skills, music, trade training certificates in hospitality and construction, various other subjects and a special education program.

 Governance

 The community is managed through its incorporated body, Djarindjin Aboriginal Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 10 September 1985.